-In this course students will apply the skills and experiences developed through year one courses to work in an integrated pastry environment.
-Throughout this course, working in production teams, students will research, plan, produce and promote pastry products that emphasize the importance of using high-quality, seasonal, and sustainable ingredients "ready for the marketplace".
+In this course, students apply the skills and experiences developed through year one courses to work in an integrated pastry environment.
+Working in production teams, students research, plan, produce and promote pastry products that emphasize the importance of using high-quality, seasonal, and sustainable ingredients "ready for the marketplace".